YuliaKova/spring-books/README.md

 # spring-books

-This project is created for the samples of the Spring books that I read.
+This project is created for the samples in the Spring books that I read.